Fort Lewis College

 Our Earth Systems Science course is a fairly traditional lecture-style earth science survey course, designed to fulfill a Natural Environment requirement from a defunct general education program.
 The lab section ...

-It's scary to feel uncertain part of Integrate:Workshops:Teaching the Methods of Geoscience:Essays
+It's scary to feel uncertain part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Essays

 It's scary to feel uncertain Kim Hannula, Geosciences, Fort Lewis College About a month ago, I got a flyer in the mail advertising software to aid in three-dimensional visualization of geologic structures. ...